 Things you should consider when viewing each property include things like the layout, design, and structural features.
 You should also walk through all of its rooms to see if they feel right for a vacation rental home and check for any potential repair needs.

-It would also be beneficial to speak with the neighbors to get their opinion on the area, as well as any feedback they may have on the property you’re considering.
+It would also be beneficial to speak with the neighbors to get their opinions on the area, as well as any feedback they may have on the property you’re considering.
 Ask any questions you may have about the property and take notes while you view the properties so that you can easily refer back to them later when making your decision.

 Step 6: Do Some Research on Similar Properties in the Area